sitegeist/Sitegeist.Kaleidoscope/README.md

 - `loading`: (optional, default "lazy") loading attribute for the img tag
 - `alt`: alt-attribute for the img tag
 - `title`: title attribute for the img tag
+- `attributes`: picture-tag-attributes, will override any automatically rendered ones
+- `imgAttributes`: img-tag-attributes, will override any automatically rendered ones
-- `class`: class attribute for the picture tag
+- `class`: class attribute for the picture tag (deprecated in favor of attributes.class)
 - `renderDimensionAttributes`: render dimension attributes (width/height) for the img-tag when the data is available from the imageSource if not specified renderDimensionAttributes will be enabled automatically for pictures that only use the `formats` options.